burlachenkok/exploring-python3/python3-note.md

 ```

 ## Containers
-Python includes several built-in container types: lists, dictionaries, sets, and tuples.
+Python includes several built-in container types: *lists*, *dictionaries*, *sets*, and *tuples*.
 Containers are devoted to storing values.

-A list is the Python equivalent of an array (conceptually, even inside Python interpreter it's really implemented as a list), but is resizeable and can contain elements of different types:
+A list is the Python equivalent of an array (conceptually, even inside Python interpreter it's really implemented as a list), but it is (i) resizeable; (ii) can contain elements of different types.
+Examples:

 ```python
 xs = [3, 1, 2]    # Create a list